MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/msgbox-function.md

 The first group of values (0-5) describes the number and type of buttons displayed in the dialog box; the second group (16, 32, 48, 64) describes the icon style; the third group (0, 256, 512) determines which button is the default; and the fourth group (0, 4096) determines the modality of the message box.
 When adding numbers to create a final value for the  **_buttons_** argument, use only one number from each group.

+> [!NOTE]
- **Note**  These [constants](../../Glossary/vbe-glossary.md#constant) are specified by Visual Basic for Applications.
+> These [constants](../../Glossary/vbe-glossary.md#constant) are specified by Visual Basic for Applications.
 As a result, the names can be used anywhere in your code in place of the actual values.

- **Return Values**
+## Return values

 |**Constant**|**Value**|**Description**|
 |:-----|:-----|:-----|